mohdjami/first-npm-package/README.md

 ### 📋 About Me:

-I am a passionate developer from India, currently working as a Backend Web Developer.
+I am a passionate Web developer from India, currently working as a Backend Web Developer.
 I have experience of 2 years in Nodejs, Express, MongoDB, Mongoose.
 I am also a Fullstack Next.js Developer with expertise in Next.js and React and I am proficient in building Scalable Web Apps All my projects are available on my github account: https://www.github.com/mohdjami